dropit-dev/fullstack-task/README.md

   * set up an application state (consistent for a single session)

   * #### Catalog page
-      * get products categories by sending a request to the BE
+      * get products' categories by sending a request to the BE and render the categories within the filter (see next line)
+      * add selector to filter the displayed data by a selected category (filter is done by the BE)
       * add search input that filter the displayed data by product's name (search is done by the BE)
-      * add selector to filter the displayed data by a selected category (filter is done by the BE)
       * add sort functionality by any property (sort is done by the BE)
       * handle add product to cart
       * handle click row (navigate to product page or open product modal)